adityaakbar1928/shopee_scraper/Readme.md

 # How To Use
 1. Install NodeJS, link: https://nodejs.org/dist/v16.15.1/node-v16.15.1-x64.msi
 2. Extract script to folder
-3. open config.js with text editor (eg. notepad), and enter shopee seller id and put the maximum scrape to whatever you like 3.a for example, if you put 10 in maximum scrape, the tools will scrape 10 products.
+3. open config.js with text editor (eg. notepad), and enter shopee seller id and put the maximum scrape to whatever you like.

+    3.a for example, if you put 10 in maximum scrape, the tools will scrape 10 products.

     3.b recommended to put 50 - 100 products / day otherwise, shopee will ban your ip address from accessing their APIs.